Nate711/gim4305-modeling/README.md

 Data https://docs.google.com/spreadsheets/d/1nlnZG5WGFuQxeDsTwgNr5HTVJFa46MuTIRdcbiKB9q4/edit#gid=0

 ## Notes
 0.12Nm and 0.13Nm RMS torque makes the motor housing too hot to touch!
 It seems like the Moteus turns off around 850 jumps at 0.2Nm.
+Derate temperature is 50c, fault temperature is 75c, but moteus is only reaching 46c when it turns off around 840 jumps.